scheuerell-lab/lab-meeting/2021/10-20/README.md

 # USGS/CRU

-* Annual Cooperators meeting is/was today
+* Annual Cooperators meeting is/was today; Mark will share some of the highlights